About Anxiety Pal

 Guided Breathing

 Guided breathing is a powerful way to activate your body's natural relaxation response.
-Our 4-4-4 breathing technique involves inhaling for 4 seconds, holding your breath for 4 seconds, and exhaling for 4 seconds.
-This rhythm calms your nervous system, reduces heart rate, and brings your focus back to the present.
-Repeat this cycle for 2-3 minutes whenever you feel overwhelmed.
+We use the calming 4‑7‑8 rhythm: inhale for 4 seconds, hold for 7 seconds, and exhale for 8 seconds.
+This gentle pattern helps settle the nervous system, reduce heart rate, and bring attention back to the present.
+Repeat for a few cyclesβ€”move at a pace that feels comfortable.

 5-4-3-2-1 Grounding